ImTiaan/website/imtiaan-web/content/posts/fintraos-part-3-bimodal-ai.md

 ### The Feedback Loop

 A critical component of this architecture is the learning loop.
-If a user manually corrects a category—changing "Fuel" to "Groceries" because they bought a sandwich at the petrol station—that correction is captured.
+If a user manually corrects a category - changing "Fuel" to "Groceries" because they bought a sandwich at the petrol station - that correction is captured.

 1.  **Private Learning:** The user's personal model updates instantly to reflect this preference.
 2.  **Global Learning:** The correction is anonymised (stripped of all PII) and added to the "Global Training Set."
 The next nightly training run improves the BERT model for *all* users.